icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 However, links to online resources will inevitably suffer "link rot".
 I have kept similar lists of resources for years.
 I have tried to select sources that are likely to be stable.
-Some links from ntrs.nasa.gov have worked for years, and dtic.mil for even longer.
+Some links from ntrs.nasa.gov have worked for years.

 The fate of the "Electronic Aircraft Icing Handbook" is cautionary.
 An apparently endorsed online resource (mentioned in AC 20-73A